Momentify/momentify.js/README.md

-# momentify.js
+# Momentify.js
-API for the Momentify App.
+Javascript API for the Momentify App.